Skip to main content

 Crowalt: Traces of the Lost Colony Game Cover

-Crowalt: Traces of the Lost Colony is a single player action game with a mystery theme.
+Crowalt: Traces of the Lost Colony is a single player puzzle game with mystery and historical themes.
 It was developed by Madcraft Studios and was released on January 6, 2022.
 It received mostly positive reviews from both critics and players.

 Skip User Reviews